HarryPaniccc/DnD/DnD/World of Helodaria/Einzberns.md

 - Syr [[Lorian Foltran]].
 Short black hair and moustached human with serious tone.
 Strong and certain in his mannerisms
 - Syr [[Tristan Renwillow]].
 Golden locks and a light build wearing an ornate breastplate and a blade at his side.
 Happy but also serious when the time calls for it.
 - Syr [[Jerrit Marlow]].
 Dwarf of maul-wielding stature.
 He has extremely long black hair and a very well adorned beard.
 He has a tired air about how he speaks.
 - Syr [[Siegfried Einzbern]].
 Short, tamed hair.
 Middle age.
 Longsword at his back and armoured pauldrons atop hard leather fittings and chainmail and metal.
 His right pauldron is adorned with a wolf’s head insignia.
-He has a greatsword on his back.
+He often also uses a maul in combat.